itsee-birmingham/django_wce_api/README.md

 - REQUIRED_FIELDS - a list of the fields required when creating an object using the API.
 This should be the list of minimum fields required for the object to be created.

-- get_serialization_fields() - a function that returns the fields that will be included in the serialization by default (unless specific fields are given in the request).

 - get_fields() - a function that returns a dictionary with field names as keys and fields type as the data.
 This is used in serialization and display to determine what the field type is and therefore how to go about interacting with it.

 Other things which can be useful to specify are the standard Django things such as: